-Extensive physical and physiological changes take place in an expectant woman through the actions of the hormones, oestrogen, progesterone and relaxin.
-These changes create challenges, which should never be undermined, and hence it is important to understand the effects on the woman’s body during pregnancy to learn to cope with the challenges.
+Extensive physical and physiological changes take place in an expectant woman.
+This happens through the actions of the hormones, oestrogen, progesterone and relaxin.
+These changes create challenges, which should never be undermined.
+Hence it is important to understand the effects on the woman’s body during pregnancy to learn to cope with the challenges.

-The demand of oxygen is increased because the basal metabolic rate and the mass of the expectant woman increase as well.
-It is estimated that a woman will require about 20% more oxygen than normal at term.
-She also exhales more carbon dioxide which triggers the already sensitive respiratory system to increase the respiratory rate slightly.
-Hence, it is this lowering of the carbon dioxide that leads to pregnant women to become breathless on activity.
-Also, many expectant women will experience the ascending uterus which progressively obstructs the descent of the diaphragm, which is needed for deep breathing.
+In addition, many expectant women will experience the ascending uterus.
+The descent of the diaphragm, needed for deep breathing, is progressively obstructed.
 It can force the diaphragm upwards by at least 4cm towards the end of pregnancy.
-Hence this rising pressure pushes the rib cage out sideways and forwards, resulting in pain in the front of the lower ribs, also known as ribflare.
-Furthermore, rib-flaring make expectant women breathe with the top part of her chest, thereby causing breathlessness even during mild exertion during pregnany but especially so, towards the end of term.
+Hence, this rising pressure pushes the rib cage out sideways and forwards.
+This will result in pain in the front of the lower ribs, also known as ribflare.
+Furthermore, rib-flaring makes expectant women breathe with the top part of her chest.
+This causes breathlessness even during mild exertion during pregnany but especially so, towards the end of term.

 During pregnancy, a woman’s blood volume increases by at least 40%.
 However, the plasma volume increases more than the red cells, hence possibly resulted in dilution anaemia, leading to tiredness in the early weeks of pregnancy.
 She may also feel faint when lying on her back.
 This is due to enlarging fetus compressing the aorta and inferior vena cava against the lumbar spine, thereby restricting blood flow.
-This condition is known as pregnancy supine hypotensive syndrome and can be relieved by turning onto her side.
-Such a condition tend to happen more in the 3rd trimester, though it can occur any time after the 4th month of pregnancy.
+This condition is known as pregnancy supine hypotensive syndrome.
+Turning onto her side can relieve the symptoms.
+Such a condition tends to happen more in the 3rd trimester.
+However, it can also occur any time after the 4th month of pregnancy.

 Varicose veins of the legs may occur during pregnancy or worsen during this period.
 This is due to reduction in vascular tone and changes in collagen structure in the body (due to progesterone and relaxin) .